johnseto/SolisAgileManager/README.md

 The application can use a Hobbyist Rooftop account from [Solcast](https://solcast.com/free-rooftop-solar-forecasting) to estimate the likely PV yield from your system over the next day or so.

+To configure this add settings for:

+* Your Solcast API key
+* Your Solcast Rooftop Site ID (this is a four-part hex ID)
+* A damping factor (see below)

+#### Solcast Damping Factor

+Solcast can often over-estimate the forecast for the PV yield, because it may under-estimate the cloud impact, or may not take into account panel shading, and string efficiency.
+Therefore, the config settings have a field for Solcast Damping Factor.
+So for example, if your Solcast forecast is generally 2x your _actual_ PV yield, then set the damping factor to 50%.

+In future, the application will look at historic PV yields from the inverter, and compare this to the Solcast forecast, and then auto-adjust to match reality.

+#### Avoiding Solcast Rate-limiting

 Solcast API calls are rate-limited to 10 API calls per day - after which the call will fail and no data is returned.
 To avoid blowing through this limit the strategy is: